xrdocs/software-management/_blogs/2016-10-17-ios-xr-users-and-groups-inside-linux.md

 ## Gaining Root Privilege

-Inside Linux the file /etc/sudoers only allows root  do everything on any machine as any user (root ALL=(ALL) ALL).
+Inside Linux the file /etc/sudoers only allows root to do everything on any machine as any user ```"root ALL=(ALL) ALL"```.
 No other user can gain root privilege by default, The administrator will have to modify the /etc/sudoers as root to allow other users to gain root access via the sudo command.

 These measures ensure that only the users with access to the "run" or "bash" command can create initial users in the Linux shell and provide sudo access.